kimmykokonut/Factory.Solution/README.md

     - add/remove relationships between engineers and machines and vice-versa
     - see a splash page with a full list of all engineers and machines
     - access full CRUD capabilities with both Engineers and Machines
+    - toggle button for engineer status from detail page as idle/working

 ### Technologies Used